 The city of Oktoberfest, historical palaces, avant-garde art and green spaces, Munich has a uniquely Alpine flavour that’s quite unlike other German cities.
-City breaks in Munich will linger in the mind long after you’ve left this vibrant destination.
+Munich city breaks will linger in the mind long after you’ve left this vibrant destination.

 - Marienplatz - The heart of the old town (Altstadt), Marienplatz is lined with Gothic architecture, and filled with street musicians and artists.
 During Munich city breaks, be sure to visit at 11 am, noon, or 5 pm to see the Rathaus Glockenspiel put on a daily performance, enacting the 16th century marriage of Bavaria's Duke Wilhelm V.

 - The Residenz - Home to the rulers of Bavaria for centuries, the Residenz is one of Europe's most beautiful palaces.
-Both the interior and the sumptuous gardens are accessible to tourists, providing a feast of stories and sights from a glittering past. - The Frauenkirche
+Both the interior and the sumptuous gardens are accessible to tourists, providing a feast of stories and sights from a glittering past.
+It’s a must-see on any short break in Munich.

 - Munich's symbolic heart, the Frauenkirche dates back to 1488, and is one of the biggest cathedrals in Europe.
 Soaring above the centre of Munich, its domed towers are available to climb. offering panoramic views across the city.